Yiyi-Cai/yiyi-cai.github.io/_pages/about.md

       margin-top: -60px; /* Adjust this value as needed */
   }
 </style>
-Yiyi Cai
----
 Hi!
-I am Yiyi Cai, a fourth-year undergraduate student at Caltech, where I am studying electrical engineering.
+I am Yiyi Cai, a senior at Caltech, where I am studying electrical engineering.
 I am interested in the intersection of theoretical computer science and physics, particularly the field of quantum information theory.
 I hope to continue exploring concrete tasks quantum computers can perform with provable guarantees.
 In the past, I have worked on quantum machine learning for high energy physics, error analysis in analog quantum systems, and quantum error correction for trapped ion platforms.

-I am grateful to be supported by the [Mellon Mays Undergraduate Fellowship](https://www.mellon.org/mmuf).
-I will be pursuing a MPhil in Advanced Computer Science at the University of Cambridge as a Gates-Cambridge Scholar, starting in fall of 2025.
+I am grateful to be supported by the Mellon Mays Undergraduate Fellowship.
+I will be pursuing a MPhil in Advanced Computer Science at the University of Cambridge as a Gates-Cambridge Scholar, starting in fall of 2025, followed by a PhD in Computer Science at Stanford University in fall of 2026.

 Selected Work